Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/learn/dapper/variable-permissions.md

 ---
 id: dapper-variable-permissions
 title:  Variable Permissions
-description: Iteach you how to make data private for specific clientss
+description: I teach you how to make data private for specific clientss
 ---